 As you burn, slightly overlap the burn strokes.
 This will help smooth out the results by making it harder to see individual burn strokes.
 Re-burning over the area will also help.
 Plus, that will further darker the edges.

-After all of the edges of the letter are burned along, then lightly burn over the center of the letter.
+After all of the edges of the letter are burned along, and lightly burn over the center of the letter.
 Use any burn stroke you want for this.
 I used either uniform strokes or circular motion.

 It might be easier to draw in where you want your highlight or pale area to be on the letter.
 Since I’m burning on watercolor paper, I’m using a graphite pencil to mark my highlight.